 After you get pre-approved for a car loan, most lenders allow you to shop around for around 30 days to find the right car.
 Some might offer pre-approval for as long as 60 days.
 Either way, you have a window of time to work with while your pre-approval still stands.
-If you don’t make a decision during that time frame you can apply for another pre-approval.
-Ideally your financial situation hasn’t changed much since then so it’s a smooth process.
+If you don’t make a decision during that time frame you can apply for another car loan pre-approval.
+Ideally, your financial situation hasn’t changed much since then so it’s a smooth process.

 With online lenders, you can get pre-approved car loans online by filling in their applications within minutes and receiving a decision almost instantly with a list of loan offers from various lenders.
 In other cases, a lender may need to contact you for more information before making a decision.
-Car loans from credit unions are often notorious for having longer turnaround times.

 If you’re working with your bank, which already has access to your financial information, including your salary and assets, the process may be more streamlined.